 1. On the snake

-Bvlgari wants an artist to make a big project about the snakes which can relate somehow with the snake stories.
-I have just work with lot of snakes so they just come to me to give reality to these mythical ideas.
-Snakes always get the bad rep but I think that the snakes are beautiful symbol of eternity.
+Bvlgari wants an artist to make a big project about the snakes, which can relate somehow with the snake stories.
+I have work with a lot of snakes, so they just come to me to give reality to these mythical ideas.
+Snakes always get the bad rep, but I think that the snakes are beautiful symbols of eternity.

 2. On The Horses, Slash, Unicorns and Their Friends

-In carousel the snake like dragon is cut on to pieces.
+In the carousel, the snake-like dragon is cut on to pieces.
 The carousel shows the different stages of life.
 When the carousel spins, generate more information.
-It has different type of characters, but the two main characters are human like characters.
-The others characters includes the horse, slash and others.
+It has a different type of character, but the two main characters are human-like characters.
+The other characters include the horse, slash, and others.